Cartesian Operator

 6. Save your module.

-Now, test your Data Workflow by previewing your module in Express View Express View is how your end-user views you application.
+Now, test your Data Workflow by previewing your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View. and then opening the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software..
 Your Output Console lists all of the possible combinations of your data.

 Resources